seungyeop-lee/directory-watcher/README.md

 - Configure whether to monitor subdirectories
 - Configure which events to monitor (C: Create, U: Update, D: Delete)
 - Define variables that can be used within the execution commands
-- When an event occurs during command execution, stop the currently running command and execute a new command (to handle daemon processes)
+- Allow stopping the currently running command and executing a new command when an event occurs during command execution (to handle daemon processes)

 ## Installation